mediroozmeh/FPGA_BitonicSorting/README.md

 This is different from CPU and GPU implementations of OpenCL which contain a fixed set of general purpose resources__ [1].

-In this work possible transfer data rate for each compute unit is less than 200 Mb/s which utilizes around 2 percent of available bandwidth on virtex7 fabric.
-Multiple compute units which are running concurrently allows to improve bandwidth utilization and total performance by factor of 10.
-Next section of this report presents analysis of different key parameters of algorithm implementation on FPGA.

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/OCLREGION.jpg)